GlassBricks/StagedBlueprintPlanning/mod-portal/description.md

 Deleting or rotating an entity is only allowed in the _first stage_ (as those changes cannot be blueprinted between stages).

+Trains are treated specially; there are only present in one stage (as you usually do not want to re-paste trains).
+Trains can move from their original position, use the Assembly info gui to reset or update their position.

 Copper cable wires are handled since v0.3.0.
+Trains are supported since v0.4.0.

 ### Accidental data loss prevention